 In late October and early November of 2019, I traveled to Israel as part of an ANM/Comfort My People Israeli Advocacy Tour.
 Our team shared fellowship with many of ANM’s Messianic Jewish, Arab, and Ethiopian ministry partners in Israel, visited the major biblical and historical sites, and had our minds and hearts opened to the critical nature of what God is doing in this ancient and modern land.

 Listening to and learning from these faithful followers of Yeshua (Jesus) was a transformative experience for me and I believe for many of our team.
-Following the tour I remained in Israel for several days to conduct interviews with eight of our partners for publication in 2020.
-The story above, related to me by a young Messianic Jewish man (whom I have renamed “Sasha” for security reasons), is the first in a series of posts based upon my interviews and observations during the trip.
+Following the tour, I remained in Israel for several days to conduct interviews with eight of our partners for publication in 2020.
+The story above, related to me by a young Messianic Jewish man (whom I have renamed “Sasha” for security reasons), is the first in a series of posts based on my interviews and observations during the trip.